Diseases & Conditions > Breast Reconstruction

 The plastic surgeon can work with your breast surgeon to ensure that the mastectomy is performed in such a way as to provide the best possible outcome for later breast reconstruction.
 Plus, your general surgeon, oncologist and plastic surgeon should make a joint decision with you on whether immediate breast reconstructive surgery is appropriate given your medical history.
 Keep in mind that even if you are sure you don't want breast reconstructive surgery, you can always change your mind later—even years later—as long as you remain in good health.

-Ask your breast surgeon about a skin-sparing mastectomy, particularly if you're planning breast reconstructive surgery.
+Ask your breast surgeon about a skin-sparing mastectomy or a nipple-sparing mastectomy, particularly if you're planning breast reconstructive surgery.
 Skin-sparing mastectomy is often performed when the breast removal and reconstruction will be completed during the same operation.
 In this procedure, the surgeon takes only as much skin as necessary to remove the cancer and prevent its spread, leaving as much skin as possible to provide a pouch, or covering, for future breast reconstruction.
 This procedure provides a better cosmetic result after breast reconstructive surgery because it enables the plastic surgeon to match the color and shape of the original breast.
 Your surgeon won't do a skin-sparing mastectomy, however, if the tumor affects the skin, as with inflammatory breast cancer.

 In some instances, your breast surgeon may also be able to preserve the nipple and areola (the dark skin surrounding the nipple).
+This may be an option for women with small to moderate breast size and who have tumors that are not near the nipple or areola.
+This option is becoming more popular, especially in women who are opting to have a prophylactic mastectomy.

 Immediate vs. Delayed Breast Reconstructive Surgery